nickthename/nickthename.github.io/index.md

 [Knockoff Stick Review](guides/thumbstick.html) - Review of a "perfect" replacement stick from eBay.

-[Skill Levels](guides/levels.html) - A writeup of a system to catagorize players based on skill levels.
+[Skill Levels](guides/levels.html) - An old writeup of a system to catagorize players based on skill levels.
 Helped spawn the Discord rating system.

 # Videos